 Using macOS Catalina 10.15 or Mojave 10.14 is such a wonderful experience until we connect an NTFS drive to Mac, try to edit, create or delete files on the drive and find these commands all fail to work.
 Moreover, if you have a Windows BOOTCAMP partition on your Mac, and you need to mount the BOOTCAMP NTFS partition in read-write mode but you can't.
 Why?
 That's because macOS Mojave 10.14 only natively enable NTFS read access but denies NTFS write support.
-By default, we can't write to NTFS on macOS Mojave 10.14, High Sierra 10.13.
+By default, we can't write to NTFS on macOS, including macOS Mojave 10.14, High Sierra 10.13 and earlier.

 As transferring files between NTFS drive and Mac, writing to NTFS drive on macOS Catalina 10.15/Mojave 10.14/High Sierra 10.13 are frequently needed, we'd better find a way to mount NTFS drive as a regular drive with read-write mode.
 In terms of how to enable NTFS write support natively for macOS, here are 3 methods.

 Method 1: Enable NTFS write support on macOS Mojave 10.14/High Sierra 10.13 by Mac Terminal - not recommended

 By inputting some command lines at Mac Terminal, we can change the default setting to enable NTFS write support.
 But actually, this method is not as easy as it seems and is not recommended.

 For common users, changing setting by Mac Terminal is too complex.
 To use Mac terminal, we must have a good knowledge of command lines, otherwise we are very possible to input wrong command since we don't know what those commands mean at all.
 If we input wrong command lines, it may cause unexpected harms to our Mac and data inside.
 There are also many feedbacks that even after inputting the right command line, it can't work at all or only mount NTFS drives with a very slow speed.

 Method 2: Enable NTFS write support on macOS Mojave 10.14/High Sierra 10.13 with NTFS Assistant

 Tutorial to download and use NTFS Assistant